TRUEPIC/queryql/README.md

 ### Tests

-[Jest](https://jestjs.io/) is our testing framework of choice, with file-specific tests contained in the `test/src` directory.
+[Jest](https://jestjs.io/) is our testing framework of choice.
 We strive for 100% code coverage.

 To run the tests: